 - To identify or diagnose a nutrient deficiency

 - To monitor and manage the nutritional value and quality of the grass/crop grown (essentially using it as a tool to identify a ‘hidden hunger’)

 - As a cross reference tool with soil test data to provide more confidence in data interpretation

 - As a verification tool to check if a soil or foliar application is working.

 We use petiole (leaf stalk) analysis to assess the nutrient content of vines at a selected time in the growth of the plant.

 When used as a way of monitoring nutrients, petiole testing can guide fertiliser application decisions in the general maintenance of a vineyard.
-It is also useful tool to help diagnose the cause of specific problems.
+It is also a useful tool to help diagnose the cause of specific problems.
 A grower may use petiole testing to confirm a diagnosis made by observing visible deficiencies or toxicities.